 All our programs involve a mixture of classroom activities and laboratory work.
 A variety of teaching styles are employed depending on the instructor.
-Most material is delivered via lectures lasting a minimum of 50 minutes, depending on course.
+Most material is delivered via lectures lasting a minimum of 50 minutes, depending on the course.

-Lectures are backed up with small-group tutorials and TA sessions where you have the opportunity to ask, in a relatively relaxed and small group environment, about material in lectures that you did not understand, to go through problems, and to do practice exams.
+Lectures are backed up with small-group tutorials and TA sessions where you can ask, in a relatively relaxed and small group environment, about material inlectures that you did not understand, to go through problems, and to do practice exams.